 In winter you can enjoy the peace and tranquillity and take advantage to investigate and discover all the welcoming features of the region and enjoy magnificent excursions in the Quermany massif, that stands out in the landscape as the highest point, through the rice fields, through the Montgrí massif and around the Costa Brava, with its outstanding spectacular scenery, the combination of large sandy beaches with small coves difficult to get to, an excellent and varied culinary range, the charming rural landscape of the interior of the region complemented by its golf courses, its traditional festivals and the tour of the medieval towns of Pals, Peratallada and Monells.

-The nearest fishing villages, which are extremely charming, are L’Estartit, which has the protected area of the Medes Islands with a seabed full of life, which can be discovered by taking trips on glass-bottomed boats or scuba diving, L’Escala and the ruins of Ampurias, Begur and its coves of Sa Riera and Sa Tuna, Calella de Palafrugell, Llafranc, Palamós and the cosmopolitan Platja d’Aro.
+The nearest fishing villages, which are extremely charming, are L’Estartit, which has the protected area of the Medes Islands with a seabed full of life, which can be discovered by taking trips on glass-bottomed boats or scuba diving, L’Escala and the ruins of Empuries, Begur and its coves of Sa Riera and Sa Tuna, Calella de Palafrugell, Llafranc, Palamós and the cosmopolitan Platja d’Aro.

 A 45-minute car ride away is the provincial capital, Girona, which stands out for its historic centre, Jewish quarter, La Devesa park and the colourful houses on the banks of the Onyar river.
 Its shopping and leisure activities are also well worth pointing out.
 The Auditorium and its fair enclosure.

-- Mondays: Torroella de Montgrí, Cadaqués, Blanes.
+- Monday: Torroella de Montgrí, Cadaqués, Blanes.

-- Thursdays: L’Estartit, Tossa de Mar, Figueres.
+- Thursday: L’Estartit, Tossa de Mar, Figueres.

-- Fridays: La Bisbal d’Empordà, Platja D’Aro.
+- Friday: La Bisbal d’Empordà, Platja D’Aro.

-- Saturdays: Girona, Castelló d’Empúries.
+- Saturday: Girona, Castelló d’Empúries.